life-itself/artearthtech.com/content/blog/2019-02-06-blind-spots-roberto-unger.md

 ---
 date: 2019-02-06
-title: "Blind Spots #1: The knowledge economy, the progressive project and the future of Britain with Roberto Unger"
+title: "Blind Spots #1: The Knowledge Economy, the Progressive Project and the Future of Britain with Roberto Unger"
 slug: blind-spots-roberto-unger-future-of-britain
 eventdate: 2019-02-06
 section: events